Hoffmann-Lab/bashbone/README.md

 ## Update tools
 [&#x25B2; back to top](#bashbone)

-Trimmomatic, segemehl, STAR-Fusion, GEM, mdless and gztool will be installed next to the conda environments.
+Trimmomatic, segemehl, STAR-Fusion, GEM, mdless and gztool will be installed next to the biobash conda environments.
 Their latest versions and download URLs will be automatically inferred.

 ```bash
 scripts/setup.sh -i trimmomatic,segemehl,starfusion,gem,mdless,gztool -d <path/of/installation>